Each week, rooster fights happen.

 When you go down the park water slide you pick up speed, hold your nose, and fly feet first into the water.
 Only a few of us have the guts to go down the slide head first.Those who can’t swim play in the pool’s shallow water and use inner tubes.
 Some of the men stay up in the cabanas,drink beer and tell jokes most of the day.

 By mid afternoon, everyone is tired and ready to go home and our hired Jeepney driver starts his engines.
-Empty pots slide on the floor of the Jeepney as we navigate down a winding road towards home that makes a sidewinder look straight.
+Empty pots slide on the floor of the Jeepney as we navigate down a winding road towards home, a road that makes a sidewinder look straight.

 Three generations are represented on this pleasure trip.